HOW DO I MAKE A COMPLAINT

-A Reservation Retainer is a payment we ask all prospective tenants to make in order to reserve a property after a viewing.
-This takes the property off the market and ensures that the property is yours to rent.
-The cost is £100.00 per person per property.
+A Holding Deposit is a payment we ask all prospective tenants to make in order to reserve a property after a viewing.
+This takes the property off the market and ensures that the property is yours to rent, subject to contract.
+The cost is £50.00 per person per property.
 This payment can be made in our office on campus immediately after a viewing, by BACS payment, or calling and making a payment over the phone.
 You must fill out one SUHomes tenant application form each before you pay this.
-The Reservation Retainer is reimbursed to you through a rent deduction.
+The Holding Deposit is offset against the deposit.

 SUHomes and our landlords do not charge any administration or lettings fees.
-To secure a property, you will be expected to pay 1) a deposit 2) the first month’s rent (if you have a guarantor) or six months advance rent (this covers the first month’s rent and the final 5 month’s rent) 3) a reservation retainer of £100.00 per person per property, which takes the property off the market.
-The reservation retainer will be reimbursed to you through a rent deduction.
-The deposit is normally around £50.00 above your monthly rent amount.
-The landlord can increase the deposit amount if for example; you have pets in the property.
+To secure a property, you will be expected to pay 1) a deposit 2) the first month’s rent (if you have a guarantor) or six months advance rent (this covers the first month’s rent and the final 5 month’s rent) 3) a holding deposit of £50.00 per person per property, which takes the property off the market.
+The holding deposit is offset against the deposit.
+The deposit is capped at a maximum of 5 weeks rent.
 The rent amount depends on how many people live in a property, the location of the property and the standard of the property.
-Our cheapest rooms can be as little as £280.00 per month and can range up to £500 per month.
+Our cheapest rooms can be as little as £300.00 per month and can range up to £650 per month.
 Your utility bill amounts depend on your consumption.
-If bills are included in your rent, there is normally a limit on use, specified in your tenancy agreement.